abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 eph_task 24

-gstore_gname "gvals"      # Use GWPT e-ph matrix elements from GSTORE (default) eph_stern 1               # Activate Sterheimer to compute contribution given by states above nband
+gstore_gname "gvals"      # Use GWPT e-ph matrix elements from GSTORE (default) eph_stern 1               # Activate Sternheimer to compute contribution given by states above nband
 ```

 The temperature mesh is defined by [[tmesh]].
-The imaginary shift in the denomitator of the self-energy is given by [[zcut]].
+The imaginary shift in the denominator of the self-energy is given by [[zcut]].

 !!! tip